 PHP has mature tools for HTTP request handling, but nothing serious for building concurrent, long-running systems.
 When you need actors, supervision, or message-driven architectures, the answer has always been "use a different language."
 Nexus changes that.

-**The approach.** Nexus brings battle-tested patterns from Akka and OTP to PHP with zero compromises on type safety.
-Every `ActorRef` is generic -- Psalm catches message type mismatches at analysis time, not in production at 3 AM.
+**The approach.** Nexus brings battle-tested patterns from Akka and OTP to PHP with Psalm-assisted protocol checking.
+Every `ActorRef` is generic — with the optional Psalm plugin and concrete annotations enabled, message type mismatches are caught at analysis time.
+This is static analysis, not a runtime guarantee: at runtime boundaries (deserialization, dynamic dispatch) types are not enforced.
 Behaviors are immutable value objects.
 State is explicitly managed, never shared.
 The entire API is `readonly` and `final` by default.

 **What makes it different:**

-- **Two runtimes, one API.** Write actor code once.
+- **Two runtimes, one core API.** Write core actor code once.
 Run it on PHP Fibers during development and Swoole coroutines in production.
-Your actors don't know or care which runtime they're on.
+Some features are runtime-specific — the worker pool and HTTP server are Swoole-only, and mailbox, shutdown, and cancellation semantics can differ between runtimes.

-- **Supervision that actually works.** Actors form a hierarchy.
+- **Supervision hierarchy.** Actors form a hierarchy.
 Parents supervise children.
-When something fails, the supervision strategy decides what happens -- restart, stop, escalate, or back off exponentially.
-No more try/catch pyramids.
+When something fails, the supervision strategy decides what happens.
+One-for-one restart directives with retry windows are implemented; all-for-one, escalation, and exponential-backoff strategies are currently incomplete.

-- **PHP 8.5+ native.** Nexus uses `readonly class`, pipe operator support, `#[NoDiscard]`, and generic templates throughout.
-It's built for modern PHP, not retrofitted onto it.
+- **PHP 8.5+ native.** Nexus uses `readonly class`, typed class constants, and generic templates throughout.
+Built for modern PHP, not retrofitted onto it.

-- **PSR everywhere.** PSR-11 containers for dependency injection.
-PSR-3 logging.
-PSR-14 event dispatching.
-PSR-20 clocks.
+- **PSR everywhere.** PSR-11 containers, PSR-3 logging, PSR-14 event dispatching, PSR-20 clocks.
 Nexus plugs into your existing stack.

 Quick Example